dokester/BayesicFitting/docs/troubles.md

 NestedSampler more opportunities to explore the parameter space. <br>
 Ensuring that the prior space contains the expected values for the posterior parameter values, can also help.

+Sometimes it just helps to restart NestedSampler with another seed for the random number generator.

 ### **Parameters at the edge**<br>
 The standard deviations of the parameters are calculated as the